 I don’t know what I was saying but my facial expression was hilarious.
 Our panel was freaking incredible and not just because I was on it.
 We went there, nothing was off limits.
 I wasn’t sure if our audience would be receptive to our chatter but they were all the way in with us.
 I did not know this ladies prior to our panel but we worked well together.
 We were open and honest, that is the first step.

 Society wants us to believe that women should not enjoy intimacy like our partners.
 Wrong!
-We talked about loving your new body after giving birth, healthy sex after sexual assault, getting creative and making it fun, having the tough conversation with your partner to let them know your insecurities, getting your kids out of your bed, sexy moves you can do to entice your partner while doing everyday household task like cooking, and so much more.
+We talked about loving your new body after giving birth, healthy sex after sexual assault, getting creative and making it fun, having the tough conversation with your partner to let them know your insecurities, getting your kids out of your bed, sexy moves, similar to what you’ve probably seen on sites like Nu-Bay.
+Find your new favorite porn tube in Nu-Bay if you’re interested to learn more.
+You can do to entice your partner while doing everyday household task like cooking, and so much more.

 The ladies showed up, they asked questions and we gave them solutions.
 Go forth and feel sexy ladies.